codeigniterpower/codeigniter-forensics/README.md

 ## INSTALLING

+Comes included with CodeigniterPowered, but for CI 2 or CI3:

+**Requirements**

+* Codeigniter 2.x or 3.x

 **Manual controlled install**

 **1)** Located your Codeigniter proyect and then download the repository at the `Applications` root directory